-- 182. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-174 of this Complaint. - 183.
-NEPA requires federal agencies to "rigorously explore and objectively evaluate all reasonable alternatives."
+185. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-177 of this Complaint.

+186. NEPA requires federal agencies to "rigorously explore and objectively evaluate all reasonable alternatives."
 40 C.F.R. § 1502.14(a).
 When eliminating an alternative from detailed evaluation, the agency must "briefly discuss the reasons for their having been eliminated."
 Id.
 This discussion of alternatives is the "heart" of the EIS.
-Id. § 1502.14. - 184.
-Neither the Wright Area EIS nor the South Porcupine ROD adequately discuss or analyze a range of reasonable alternatives. - 185.
-Plaintiffs proposed two reasonable alternatives, in particular, that should have been analyzed in the Wright EIS and South Porcupine ROD: (1) an alternative in which the
+Id. § 1502.14.

+187. Neither the Wright Area EIS nor the South Porcupine and North Porcupine RODs adequately discuss or analyze a range of reasonable alternatives.

-South Porcupine lease would be delayed, or stipulations on mining imposed, pending the completion of reclamation efforts on previously mined tracts; and (2) an alternative providing for a reduced tract size in order to address to greenhouse gas emissions and reclamation concerns.
+188. Plaintiffs proposed two reasonable alternatives, in particular, that should have been analyzed in the Wright EIS and South Porcupine and North Porcupine RODs: (1) an alternative in which the South Porcupine and North Porcupine leases would be delayed, or stipulations on mining imposed, pending the completion of reclamation efforts on previously mined tracts; and (2) an alternative providing for a reduced tract size in order to address to greenhouse gas emissions and reclamation concerns.

-- 186. Instead, the Wright Area EIS and the South Porcupine ROD provide an in-depth analysis of only two action alternatives: (1) the original proposal made by BTU Resources; and (2) Alternative 2 (BLM's preferred alternative), a reconfiguration of the South Porcupine tract that would result in the destruction of even more grassland and the mining of even more coal than BTU's original proposal. - 187.
-Accordingly, the Forest Service has failed to "rigorously explore and objectively evaluate" all reasonable alternatives.
-40 C.F.R. § 1502.14(a). - 188.
-Because the Forest Service violated NEPA by failing to consider all reasonable alternatives, the South Porcupine Record of Decision and the Appeal Decision are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
+189. Instead, the Wright Area EIS and the South Porcupine and North Porcupine RODs provide in-depth analysis of only two action alternatives: (1) the original proposal made by BTU Resources; and (2) Alternative 2 (BLM's preferred alternative), a reconfiguration of the tracts that would result in the destruction of even more grassland and the mining of even more coal than BTU's original proposal.

+190. Accordingly, the Forest Service has failed to "rigorously explore and objectively evaluate" all reasonable alternatives.
+40 C.F.R. § 1502.14(a).

+191. Because the Forest Service violated NEPA by failing to consider all reasonable alternatives, the South Porcupine and North Porcupine Records of Decision and the Appeal Decisions are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
 5 U.S.C. § 706(2)(A).